SD card: Versions 2 and 3

+The maximum value of C_SIZE for SDHC in CSD Version 2.0 is 00FF5Fh (65375).

+The Minimum user area size of SDXC Card is 67,108,864 sectors (32 GB).

+The Minimum value of C_SIZE for SDXC in CSD Version 2.0 is 00FFFFh (65535).

 Data recovery

 A malfunctioning SD card can be repaired using specialized equipment, as long as the middle part, containing the flash storage, is not physically damaged.
 The controller can in this way be circumvented.
 This might be harder or even impossible in the case of monolithic card, where the controller resides on the same physical die.

 Adapters

 Various passive adapters are available to allow smaller SD cards to work in larger SD card slots.